Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 This extension uses the [Highlighter chrome extension](https://github.com/jeromepl/highlighter) library as a basis in order to allow the highlighter functionality for selecting text.

-## Start contributing to this project
+## Try out the extension

-The following steps will explain how to get started with contributing to our crowdsourced dataset of racially biased text.
+The following steps will explain how to get started with this extension.

 ### 1. Install the Take 2 chrome extension